Don't miss our Stroke Awareness & Prevention Fair!

 NO REGISTRATION REQUIRED

-Complete our non-fasting cardiovascular risk assessment on site.
+Complete our non-fasting cardiovascular/stroke risk assessment, including cholesterol, glucose, blood pressure, and height/weight.
 One of our navigators will use the results to help you plan your agenda for this evening's activities that are most beneficial for you.

 Having diabetes or even blood sugar slightly above normal makes you 2 to 4 times more likely to get heart disease.